meister03/discord-cross-hosting/readme.md

 crosshost.on('message',console.log);
 ```
 The Code Example above gives how the files in the Master Machine looks
-- The Bot.js file looks same on all machines, like on the Example:
+- The Bot.js file looks same on all machines, like on the Example.

-Machine 1 cluster.js File | When your totalMachines is more then the Example, all Machines excluding the Master Machine, will have the same file style, like below.
+Machine 1 | cluster.js File |
+When your totalMachines is more than the Example, all Machines excluding the Master Machine, will have the same file style, like below.
 Just change the machineID
 ```js
 const {Manager} = require('discord-cross-hosting');
 const Cluster = require("discord-hybrid-sharding");